lynnfaraday/aresmush.com/tutorials/code/extras.md

 ## Installing Themes

-You can easily install new themes for your web portal by using `theme/install <theme name>`.
+You can easily install new themes for your web portal by using `theme/install <github url>`.
+For example: `theme/install https://github.com/AresMUSH/ares-dark-theme`.

 To restore to the default theme, use `theme/install default`.

 ## Updating Plugins

-As long as you haven't modified the plugin's source code, you can upgrade it just by using the `plugin/install <name>` script again.
+As long as you haven't modified the plugin's source code, you can upgrade it just by using the `plugin/install <github url>` script again.
 This will replace the code files with the newest ones.
 Your configuration will not be affected.
 The release notes will tell you if you need to make any additional config or code changes by hand after the upgrade.

 > <i class="fa fa-exclamation-triangle"></i> **Warning:** Do not attempt to run the upgrade script if you've got custom code modifications.
 You'll have to do the upgrade by hand.
 GitHub's version compare tools can help you figure out what changed.
+You could even make your own 'fork' of the extra repo to manage your code changes and take advantage of GitHub's merging features.
 Feel free to ask for help.

 ## Uninstalling Plugins

 Unfortunately due to the way the database code works, uninstalling a plugin is not as straightforward as installing one.
-You have to:
+You have to manually:

 1. [Remove the database fields](/tutorials/code/remove-field.html) and any associated database objects.
 2. Unload the plugin using the in-game command `unload <plugin name>`.